SagarCoder007/My_Portfolio/memory-bank/progress.md

 The portfolio has been completely redesigned with a modern, professional approach focusing on clean UI components and business-ready aesthetics.

+## Recent Changes

+### ✅ Experience Section Removal (Latest Update)
+- **Removed Professional Experience Section** - Eliminated the experience section from the portfolio
+- **Updated Navigation** - Removed "Experience" link from navbar
+- **CSS Cleanup** - Removed all experience-related CSS styles including responsive breakpoints
+- **Maintained Flow** - Portfolio now flows directly from About to Technologies section
+- **Reason**: User has no professional experience to showcase

 ## Completed Features

 ### ✅ Core Structure & Design